mikhailshilkov/mikhailio-hugo/content/2016/01/monads-explained-in-csharp/index.md

 ---
 title: Monads explained in C#
 date: 2016-01-25
-tags: ["Functional Programming", "Monads", "Maybe", "LINQ"]
+tags: ["Functional Programming", "Monads", "LINQ"]
 ---

 *The newer and much longer version of this article is now available:*